Label and Packaging Materials

 The Advantages of Thinking Thin

-Our Label and Packaging Materials team’s—part of our LGM business—expertise in process engineering led them to create our ThinkThin™ portfolio, a complete selection of thinner filmic labeling materials.
+Our Label and Packaging Materials team’s expertise in process engineering led them to create our ThinkThin™ portfolio, a complete selection of thinner filmic labeling materials.
 ThinkThin products are made with less oil, water, and energy, resulting in a smaller carbon footprint compared to conventional label materials.
 ThinkThin label constructions are also up to 50% thinner than conventional label constructions.
 This allows for operational efficiencies and reduced storage and transportation.

 What began as a product innovation has become a broader movement in the label industry.
 Our ThinkThin materials have led the trend toward thinner materials, helping label manufacturers respond to the U.S. government’s call for less waste in labels, and helping converters and brands move closer to their sustainability and efficiency targets.